 Final evaluation leading to the PCR

-The final evaluation will be completed by the MoF no later than 120 days after disbursement of the second tranche.
-The final evaluation includes: (a) the degree of fulfillment of the targets specified in the Policy Matrix; (b) an assessment of the performance of the MoF; (c) factors affecting implementation; and (d) lessons learned and recommendations for the design of future operations.
-The final evaluation will evaluate the outcome and the output indicators.
-It will be based upon the data gathered through the project monitoring as noted above.

-The Final Project Evaluation Report will serve as the basis for the Bank to prepare a Project Completion Report (PCR) once the project execution is completed (OP-1242-3).
+Once the project execution is completed, the Bank will prepare a Project Completion Report (PCR) (OP-1242-3).
 The PCR is a record of an operation’s performance at the end of its execution phase, undertaken as a self-evaluation by the IDB’s unit responsible for the project.
 The PCR will be developed six months after the disbursement of the second tranche.

 The PCR is the Bank’s Management main instrument for documenting concrete results to its shareholders and disseminating the lessons of a project’s experience.
 The PCR is also a tool for accountability and learning.
 The accountability objective addresses the need for the Bank to ensure that the proceeds of the project are used for the purposes for which the project was granted, with due attention to effectiveness and efficiency.
 The learning objective aims to replicate successes and avoid mistakes in the future by providing lessons to guide the execution of ongoing projects and the design of future ones.